NPaknis/AzureProjects/README.md

 # AzureProjects
-A journal for Azure projects
+A journal repository for my Azure projects

+If the project reference was created by someone else, the source will be credited in the branch file

+I will be walking through my thought process and trials / tribulations with each project

+Looking forward to building some projects!